xwying/Pedestrian_Flow_Simulation/README.md

 + Follow the symbols explainations to build your map.
 + It is recommended to build your map in an enclosed area.
 If it is not enclosed, the program will still runs, but it might not be able to evaluate the pedestrian flow correctly.
 + If there is no pedestrian in the map at the beginning, you have to include entrances in the map.
-+ You have to include at least one exist in the map.
++ You have to include at least one exit in the map.

 ## 4.Program Flowchart & Contact Information
 Most of comments in this program were written in Chinese, I'm sorry if it doesn't display due to the difference of environment.
 I post the flowchart of the program [here](https://github.com/xwying/Pedestrian_Flow_Simulation/blob/master/Flowchart.png).
 If you have any problem or suggestion with this simulator, please feel free to contact sslf[at]foxmail[dot]com